centralnicgroup-public/rtldev-middleware-documentation/docs/hexonet/whmcs/whmcs-ispapi-registrar.md

 An alternative Way for Importing is described [here](https://docs.whmcs.com/Migration_Guide#Adding_Domains).

-## Domain Name WHOIS Privacy
+## WHOIS Privacy Management

 The registrar module fully supports the WHOIS Privacy service WHOISTRUSTEE.com:

 ![whoistrustee]({{site.baseurl}}/assets/images/whmcs/ispapi-registrar/whois_trustee.gif)

-Support for WHOIS Privacy (aka ID Protection in WHMCS) has been integrated into two ways:

-### Toggle ID Protection

-Whenever the ID protection flag gets enabled or disabled in the WHMCS Admin area, the module synchronizes the new protection status to the domain.
+Whenever the `ID protection` flag gets enabled or disabled in the WHMCS Admin area, the module synchronizes the new protection status to the domain.

-This functionality is compatible with the WHMCS API “domaintoggleidprotect” call.

 > If the ID Protection flag gets disabled in the Admin area, clients will not be able to re-enable WHOIS Privacy themselves, it can only be re-enabled by an Administrator of your WHMCS Instance!

-### WHOIS Privacy Management

-The Registrar Module adds a new Menu Entry `WHOIS Privacy` that will show up on Client Area in the Domain Details Page.
+In addition, the Registrar Module adds a new Menu Entry `WHOIS Privacy` that will show up on Client Area in the Domain Details Page.

 ![whois_privacy_management]({{site.baseurl}}/assets/images/whmcs/ispapi-registrar/whois_privacy_management.png)